 March 30, 31 in Marathon

-We have been focusing on preparing the boat for sale, including cleaning rugs and mainly cleaning and re-oiling the inside and outside teak.
+We have been focusing on preparing the boat for sale, including cleaning rugs and cleaning and re-oiling the inside and outside teak.
 But on my birthday, the 30th and on the 31st we made time to enjoy the beaches and waters of the area.

 In the afternoon of my birthday we took the dingy down nearby Sister Creek to Sombrero Beach where we met our boat friends Jane and Brice.
 (We met them the Mobile AL marina and were happy to see them again here – they have a 40′ sailboat that takes them wherever they feel like heading 6 months of the year).
-They were impressed when I rigged up our big umbrella to a folding chair with a curtain rod and duct tape – until it fell down whenever the person in it stood up!
+They were impressed when I rigged up our big rainbow umbrella to a folding chair using a curtain rod and duct tape – until it fell down whenever the person in it stood up!
 Two other new friends joined, we chatted and I swam a bit, and later we went out to dinner via our dinghies.

 Saturday morning we left the boat early – 9:30 – to dingy to the marina and walk to the KeyWest transit bus stop to get to Captain Pips Snorkeling adventure in Marathon.
 I had figured out the stop the previous night, but we missed it and it was the last stop in Marathon before the 7-mile bridge!
 Opps!
 We got off at the other end of the bridge and figured out we could make it back on the next shuttle going up to Marathon in an hour – if they were on time (which didn’t seem to happen with these shuttles).
 So when Dirk suggested I knock on the window of a car leaving the park next to us, I did (!), and after the initial surprise they were nice enough to give us a ride back over the bridge to our destination.
 Never a dull moment around here!